faaaay/FalloutNewBingusTG/README.md

 ## MAPS

-/tg/station currently comes equipped with five maps.
+New Bingus currently comes equipped with one map, Pahrump, but ore on on the way.
+However, we do have leftover /tg/ maps.

 * [BoxStation (default)](https://tgstation13.org/wiki/Boxstation)
 * [MetaStation](https://tgstation13.org/wiki/MetaStation)